- U.S. Embassy says the wounded Americans are in stable condition

 - Two embassy employees -- said to be U.S. citizens -- were wounded

-(CNN) -- A Mexican judge has ordered the detention of 12 federal police officers accused of opening fire on a U.S. diplomatic vehicle south of the capital last week.
+Mexican federales were facing questioning Friday after authorities accused them of opening fire on a U.S. diplomatic vehicle south of the capital.

-The incident unfolded at 8 a.m.
-Friday, as the two embassy employees and the Mexican were traveling to a military facility in the municipality of Xalatlaco in a Toyota Land Cruiser.
+The incident unfolded at 8 a.m., as the two embassy employees and the Mexican en route to a military facility in the municipality of Xalatlaco.
 Some 4 kilometers (2.5 miles) earlier, they had left the main highway that connects Mexico City with Cuernavaca, near the town of Tres Marias, a thinly populated area off the main road.

 When a vehicle containing Federal Police approached and its occupants brandished their weapons, the driver of the diplomatic vehicle tried to evade them and return to the main highway.
 At that point, the police sprayed bullets into the black SUV with diplomatic plates.

 Moments later, three other vehicles carrying Federal Police joined the attack, also shooting at the U.S. Embassy vehicle.